Gogaji

-Gogaji (also known as Goga, Jahar Veer Gogga, Gugga, Gugga Pir, Gugga Jaharpir, Gugga Chohan, Gugga Rana, Gugga Bir and Raja Mandlik) is a folk deity, worshipped in the northern states of India especially in Rajasthan, Himachal Pradesh, Haryana, Uttarakhand, Punjab region, Uttar Pradesh, Jammu and Gujarat.
-He is a warrior-hero of the region, venerated as a saint and a 'snake-god'.
+Gogaji, also known as Jahirpeer or Jaharveer Chauhan and Bagad Wala, is a folk Hindu deity in the northern India.
+He is worshipped in the northern states of India especially in Rajasthan, Himachal Pradesh, Haryana, Uttarakhand, Punjab region, Uttar Pradesh, Jammu and Gujarat.
+He is a warrior-hero of the region, venerated as a saint and a protector against snake bites.
 Although there are references to him in the folklore of Rajasthan, little historical knowledge of Gugga exists other than that he ruled the small kingdom of Dadrewa (in present day Rajasthan) and was a contemporary of Prithviraj Chauhan.

 Etymology

+According to legend, Gogaji was born in Chauhan clan of Rajputs to Chauhan Vacha and queen Bachhal and were rulers of this area during that period – around 900 AD.
+His desandants adopted the name Bachal Rajput after name of Gogaji’s mother.